MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 manager: "kvivek"
 robots: noindex,nofollow
 ---
-# Get data
+# Data Manager

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
 Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.

+As shown below, the **Data Manager** includes two moduls: **Get Data** and **Entities**.
+You should click the **Get Data Tile** as shown below and complete the mandatory data ingestion process.
+Then you can either continue to the **Data Configuration** process or exploe the data that you have ingested through the **Entities** module that is accessable both via this screen and via the left side menu.

+[2a]

+# Get Data

 -	**Step One: Dataflow Creation:** Clicking the **Get Data** button will take you to the **Dataflow Screen** as shown below.
 You can consider dataflow to be a resource pool that is created in the system for your application usage.
 - **If it’s the first time you are using Customer 360**, you need to create a dataflow and that is available through the highlighted **Add Entity** button: